puvisites/magical-panda-b5784/content/pages/index.md

     colors: colors-h
     elementId: ''
     subtitle: >-
-      These are all excellent features that will provide exactly the things you’re looking for.
+      These are all excellent products that will provide exactly the things you’re looking for.
     items:
       - type: FeaturedItem